Also known as: Stones - bladder, Urinary tract stones or Bladder calculi

-Bladder stones are usually the result of another urologic problem, such as:
+Bladder stones are usually caused by another urinary system problem, such as:

 Bladder stones may occur when urine in the bladder is concentrated and materials crystallize.
 Bladder stones may also result from foreign objects in the bladder.

-Incontinence may also be associated with bladder stones.
+Loss of control over urine may also occur with bladder stones.

 Signs and tests